ravicm/hello/cheflab.md

 ```rb
 # chef-server-ctl org-create 4thcoffee 'A E Inc.' --association_user admin --filename /ae-validator.pem
 ```
-In above example, the org is  '4thcoffee 'A E Inc.',  associated name is 'admin' amd valdator key is 'ae-validator.pem'
+In the above example, the org is  '4thcoffee 'A E Inc.',  associated name is 'admin' and validator key is 'ae-validator.pem'

 Once the Org is created, run the reconfiguration command to enable the user and Org
 ```rb